Metro Detroit weather forecast: Heat Advisory for Father's Day Sunday

-DETROIT - A HEAT ADVISORY is in effect for Detroit and all of Southeast Michigan from 10 a.m.
-ET, Sunday, until 12 midnight.

-An AIR QUALITY ALERT is in effect for Detroit and Southeast Michigan, Sunday.

-Happy Father’s Day, Motown!
-High heat and humidity arrive for the holiday and Monday.
+DETROIT - Happy Father’s Day, Motown!
+High heat and humidity arrive are here to stay through Monday.

 Remember to wear light, loose-fitting clothing and drink plenty of fluids if you’re going to be outdoors.
 This will reduce the chance of heat exhaustion or heat stroke.
 Also, keep children and pets away from any empty vehicles.